e5LA/e5LA/README.md

-👋 Hi, I’m @e5LA (esla)
+# 👋 Hi, I’m @e5LA (esla) aka *SP*

-👀 I’m interested in programming, web, security and delivering products

-💞️ I’m looking to collaborate on interesting projects
+💻 Software engineer with a passion for engineering, web development, security, and building real products.
+🧑‍💻 I mainly code in Java, Python, and PHP.

+🚀 New to open source — but not to code.
+Currently exploring meaningful projects to learn, contribute, and grow.

+🛠️ Meanwhile, working on private projects.